• Messages

 Optionally set up programmatic access

-2. A registered OIDC issuer for the identity provider your stack will present tokens from (such as a Kubernetes cluster, AWS IAM, Google Cloud, or GitHub Actions).
+1. A registered OIDC issuer for the identity provider your stack presents tokens from (such as a Kubernetes cluster, AWS IAM, Google Cloud, or GitHub Actions).
 Register one under Settings > Workload identity > Issuers if your organization doesn't have one.

-4. The rule's service account added to this workspace.
-Tunnels are workspace-scoped, and the Tunnels API authorizes against the service account's workspace memberships.
-If you're creating the tunnel in a workspace other than the organization's default, add the service account as a member of that workspace under Settings > Workspaces, and pass the workspace ID at deploy time (api.wif.workspaceId for Helm, ANTHROPIC_WORKSPACE_ID for Compose).
-See Workload Identity Federation for how rules, service accounts, and workspaces relate.
+3. The rule's service account added to this workspace.
+The Tunnels API authorizes against the service account's workspace memberships.
+If you're creating the tunnel in a workspace other than the organization's default, add the service account under Settings > Workspaces and pass the workspace ID at deploy time (api.wif.workspaceId for Helm, ANTHROPIC_WORKSPACE_ID for Compose).

 Skipping this step is fully supported; both deploy guides have a Without programmatic access tab.